 Common Frame Rates:

-Higher frame rates look great but also require more processing power and storage.
+Higher frame rates look better but also require more processing power and storage.

 What is Video Bitrate?

 Bitrate is the amount of data used per second of video.
 It's measured in megabits per second (Mbps).
-A higher bitrate equals better quality, but it also means larger file sizes.
+A higher bitrate means better quality, but it also means larger file sizes.

 Bitrate is crucial for streaming.
 If it's too high, the videos buffer.
 Too low?
 The quality suffers.